Longmont Braces - Top Longmont Orthodontist

 Held each August in Leadville, Colorado, it spans 100 miles of mountainous terrain and extreme elevation, testing runners both physically and mentally.
 Many years, fewer than 50% of participants finish the race.

-Here are a few quick stats that will put that into perspective:
+Here are a few quick stats about the race:

 • Start elevation: 10,200 ft